Reducing Textural Bias Improves Robustness of Deep Segmentation Models: Materials and Methods

-The speckle generating filter used in the experiment is called Salt and Pepper (SNP) filter which randomly generates black and white pixels on the image.
-The function used was written in python and takes in a value called \texttt{prob} between 0 and 0.5.
-SNP method generates a random number for each pixel and if it is less than \texttt{prob} it paints the pixel with black, if it is greater than \texttt{1-prob} it paints the pixel with white, otherwise the pixel is left untouched.
-The higher the value of \texttt{prob} is, the noisier the image gets.
-Again, t2norm images were used with \texttt{prob} values 0.01, 0.03, 0.05, 0.07, 0.1, 0.15 and 0.2 to create seven different noisy datasets (named snp01, snp03, snp05, snp07, snp10, snp15 and snp20 respectively).
-Examples from those datasets can be found in Fig.~\ref{fig:dHCP_snp_dataset}.
+We also explored \textit{impulse noise} corruptions, such as those introduced by noisy communications channels, faulty memory locations, or damage in channel decoders~\cite{mousavi2017robust}.
+The impulse noise generating filter we used in this study is based on the salt-and-pepper (SNP) technique, which randomly generates black and white pixels on the image of interest.
+The function we used takes into account a parameter called \texttt{prob}, where 0 $\leq$ \texttt{prob} $\leq$ 0.5.
+A random number is generated for each pixel; if it is less than \texttt{prob} then the function paints the pixel with black, if it is greater than \texttt{1-prob} then it paints the pixel with white, otherwise the pixel is left unchanged.
+In other words, the higher the value of \texttt{prob}, the noisier the output can become.
+We used different values for \texttt{prob}, in particular \texttt{prob} =\{0.01, 0.03, 0.05, 0.07, 0.10, 0.15, 0.20\}, to create seven different noisy datasets named snp\_prob.
+Examples of axial slices are shown in Figure~\ref{fig:dHCP_snp_dataset}.

+It is important to note that when we carried out the experiments, which are discussed in Section \ref{experiments}, we reserved some of the generated noisy datasets solely for use at test time.
+This was done in order to simulate various degrees of domain shift encountered in routine clinical practice (e.g. changes in magnetic field strength, scanner hardware, acquisition protocols, hospital's digital communications infrastucture) that may not be experienced during training.